rust-embedded/discovery-mb2/mdbook/src/05-meet-your-software/build-it.md

 [verifying your setup]: ../03-setup/verify.html#verifying-cargo-embed

 With the `rust-std` component in place you can now cross compile the program using Cargo.
-Make sure you are in the `src/07-led-roulette` directory, then build.
+Make sure you are in the `mdbook/src/07-led-roulette` directory in the Git repo, then build.
 This initial code is an example, so we compile it as such.

 ``` console
 $ cargo build --example init